suhasmeti/prod-support-docs/docs/ini/cirrent-agent-api.rst

 * | Measurement is a numerical value, sent as a floating point value, used to collected values such as CPU temperature or available storage

-* | Attribute is a string of up to 100 characters which contains any text you would like to record in CIRRENT™ Cloud that matches attribute data type
+* | Attribute is a string of up to 100 characters which contains any text you would like to record in CIRRENT™ Cloud that matches the attribute data type

-* | State is a string of up to 100 characters which contains any text you would like to record in CIRRENT™ Cloud that matches status data type
+* | State is a string of up to 100 characters which contains any text you would like to record in CIRRENT™ Cloud that matches the status data type
   |
   |	Accepted values for each argument: